KalciferKandari/blender_remap/readme.md

 - **Make a copy of the project folder, very important.**
 - Close all Blender windows, all of them.
 - Use the command 'blender file_name.blend' to open the '.blend' file where the script will be run.
-- Do not mess-up the project path, that could be bad.
+- *The path must be correct, otherwise a lot of files could be ruined.*
 - GROUP:
     - Create DupliGroup in the source file.
 This is just for the purpose of selecting the group.
     - Open the script in the internal text editor.
-    - Type 'GROUP' for the first argument, and the project path and script path for the next 2 arguments, run the script.
+    - Set the inputs where safe_delete() is called in the file.
+It takes 'GROUP' for the first argument, and the project path and script path for the next 2 arguments, run the script.
     - The DupliGroup will automatically be deleted.
 - MESH:
     - Select the object in the source file.
     - Open the script in the internal text editor.
-    - Type 'MESH' for the first argument, and the project path and script path for the next 2 arguments, run the script.
+    - Set the inputs where safe_delete() is called in the file.
+It takes 'MESH' for the first argument, and the project path and script path for the next 2 arguments, run the script.
 - MATERIAL:
     - Select an object in the source file that has the material.
     - Select the material from the materials panel.
     - Open the script in the internal text editor.
-    - Type 'MATERIAL' for the first argument, and the project path and script path for the next 2 arguments, run the script.
+    - Set the inputs where safe_delete() is called in the file.
+It takes 'MATERIAL' for the first argument, and the project path and script path for the next 2 arguments, run the script.

 ## Improvements